Euro Quality Foundation

 Application Success Factors

 Focus Areas: Projects addressing their priority sectors—global emergencies, poverty relief, sustainable living, social projects, medical requirements, and education—are most likely to receive consideration.
-Past grantees include organizations working in refugee support, youth development, healthcare provision, agricultural sustainability, and educational access.
+Past grantees include organisations working in refugee support, youth development, healthcare provision, agricultural sustainability, and educational access.

 Key Takeaways for Grant Writers